Tukojirao Holkar III

-Maharajadhiraj Sir Raj Rajeshwar Sawai Shri Tukojirao III Holkar XIII Bahadur GCIE (26 November 1890 – 21 May 1978) was the Maharaja of Indore State in central India between 1903 and 1926.
+Maharajadhiraj Sir Raj Rajeshwar Sawai Shri Tukojirao III Holkar XIII Bahadur GCIE (26 November 1890 – 21 May 1978) was the Maharaja of the Princely Indore State in central India between 1903 and 1926.

 Early years

 Tukoji was born in 1890, the son of Shivajirao Holkar, Maharaja of Indore.
 His mother was Maharani Sita Bai Sahib Holkar.
-His father abdicated in on 31 January 1903, whereupon Tukoji became Maharaja.
+His father abdicated on 31 January 1903, whereupon Tukoji became Maharaja.
 As he was only 13 years old, a council of regency was appointed, which lasted until he came of age.
 On 6 November 1911, at the age of 21, Tukoji was invested with ruling powers and the regency was ended.
 Tukoji completed his education from the Daly College, Indore and ICC, Dehradun.

 In 1911, Tukoji attended the coronation of George V of the United Kingdom in London.
 He founded the Order of Merit of Holkar (February 1914) and the Order of Ahilyabai Holkar (22 November 1920).
 He was invested as a Knight Grand Commander of the Order of the Star of India in the 1918 New Year Honours.

-Abdication
+Scandal and abdication

+In January 1925, one of Tukoji's mistresses, Mumtaz Begum —a courtesan— escaped from his harem after repressive conditions and the death of her daughter, which she blamed on palace nurses.

+She later met 25-year-old Abdul Bawla, a local Memon businessman, while performing in Mumbai.
+Bawla was threatened multiple times and ordered to send Mumtaz Begum back to the Maharaja, but he refused.

+On January 12, a group of assassins attacked the couple at Malabar Hill - Bawla was killed via gunshot to the head, but Begum survived with a facial laceration due to intervention from local British officers.

+Gunfire was exchanged between the assassins and British forces, and in the following investigation led by the British, Begum testified against her 9 accused assailants, which included men under Tukoji's Royal Household.

+The court sentenced three men to death and three to life imprisonment (one of whom, General Anandrao Gangram Phanse of the Indore Army, was spared the death penalty under representation of Muhammad Ali Jinnah, the later founder of Pakistan) but stopped short of formally holding Tukoji accountable.

-Tukoji abdicated in favour of his only son Yashwantrao Holkar II on 26 February 1926.
-This happened because of a scandalous murder which happened in Bombay, in which Tukoji was involved.
-The British government compelled him to abdicate and leave Indore permanently.
+Under pressure from the British, who had otherwise threatened to pursue a public investigation, Tukoji abdicated in favour of his only son and heir Yashwantrao Holkar II on 26 February 1926, and left Indore entirely.
 After his abdication, Tukoji resided mainly in France.

-The incident inspired a film, Kulin Kanta.
+The incident inspired a 1925 film, Kulin Kanta and two books.